samhattangady/mulki/content/chapter4.md

 Whenever I talk about Guru with the others, they always talk about how much energy he has.
 But somehow I never saw it that way.
 Sure, he does have a lot of energy.
-He can be found randomly breaking into song and dance, trying handstands and somersaults, and running behind the kids who live around the area.
+He can be found randomly breaking into song and dance, running behind the kids who live around the area, and spontaneously backflipping off structures that he finds pleasing.
 But I never felt that he was energetic.
-I always found him to be in a state of a certain kind of calm.
-Like nothing can really affect him.
+I always found him to a certain kind of calm.
+Like nothing can really get to him.
 Like the ocean.

 "Sammy bro, we got to spend four hours in the water.
 What more do I really want?
 For the last few years I've just been unhappy and lost.